nholbrook/beacon-net/README.md

 ### Building / Testing / Running

-##### Install All Required Plugins, Run Any Required Tests, Build Docker Image, and Launch All Required Images:
+##### Install All Required Plugins, Run Any Required Tests, and Build Docker Image:

+To deploy image to ECR after building, replace install with deploy.

 ```
 mvn clean install